-Antimicrobial Therapy for Gum Disease in Ft.
+Antimicrobial Therapy for Gum Disease - Ft.
 Lauderdale, FL

 Drs.
 Tom and Mark McCawley were among the first to use culturing and phase contrast microscopy to identify the bacteria causing periodontal diseases.
 This is diagnostic information guides us in specific antimicrobial therapies which can be more predictable in saving your smile, especially in advanced cases.

 So far, over 500 Bacterial species have been identified in the oral cavity, plus protozoa, yeasts and viruses.
 Periodontitis is a polymicrobial infection.
 Researchers have found that there are 46 common pathogen combinations.

 Systemic antibiotics have been evaluated in conjunction with mechanical debridement for severe cases of periodontitis.Contact Us About a Consultation

 What separates our practice from other periodontal offices is that Drs.
 Tom and Mark McCawley not only treat the effect of the disease (pockets), Drs.
 Tom and Mark McCawley diagnose the cause of the disease (the specific bacteria).
 By identifying the specific bacteria, he can eliminate them and help prevent the disease from recurring.